goyek/goyek/README.md

 You can add dependencies to already defineded tasks using [`Task.Deps`](https://pkg.go.dev/github.com/goyek/goyek/v2#Task.Deps).
-The dependencies are run in sequential order.
+The dependencies are running in sequential order.
-Each task will be run at most once.
+Each task runs at most once.

 The [`Task.Action`](https://pkg.go.dev/github.com/goyek/goyek/v2#Task.Action)
-is a function which is executed when a task is run.
+is a function which executes when a task is running.
 A task can have only dependencies and no action to act as a pipeline.

 A default task can be assigned using [`SetDefault`](https://pkg.go.dev/github.com/goyek/goyek/v2#SetDefault).
-The default task is run, when no task is provided.

 ## Running programs

-You can use the [`cmd.Exec`](https://pkg.go.dev/github.com/goyek/x/cmd#Exec) convenient function from [goyek/x](https://github.com/goyek/x) which should cover most use cases.
+You can use the [`cmd.Exec`](https://pkg.go.dev/github.com/goyek/x/cmd#Exec) convenient function from [goyek/x](https://github.com/goyek/x) that should cover most use cases.

 Alternatively, you may prefer create your own helpers like `Exec` in [build/exec.go](build/exec.go).

 [#60](https://github.com/goyek/goyek/issues/60) and [#307](https://github.com/goyek/goyek/issues/307)
-explain why this feature is not included out-of-the-box.
+explain why this feature is not out-of-the-box.

 ## Wrapper scripts

-Instead of executing `go run ./build`, you can use the wrapper scripts, which can be invoked from any location.
+Instead of executing `go run ./build`, you may create wrapper scripts, which you can invoke from any locationn.

 Bash - `goyek.sh`: